 How we can help

 To prevent further incidents, use anti-ransomware technology able to protect files and stop ransomware automatically.
+Go through our advice on how to protect against ransomware.

 We can help users from losing their files in the event of a ransomware attack.
 Our dedicated solution TEMASOFT Ranstop, is an anti-ransomware software that detects present and future ransomware, based on file access pattern analysis with a high degree of accuracy.
 At the same time, it protects user files so that they can be restored in case of malware attacks or accidental loss.